 A wide variety of scientific machine learning tasks can be conceptualized as operator learning problems.
 Consider the task of solving partial differential equations (PDEs) for instance, where the coefficient function serves as the condition, and the solution is the QoI.
 Conversely, for inverse problems, these roles are swapped.
 When dealing with problems involving temporal evolution, the condition can be the initial function, while the QoI represents the function at a later time.
 For control problems, the condition could correspond to the cost function and the initial state, while the QoI embodies the control signal.
-It's evident that the relationship between the condition and the QoI highly depends on the operator, which is defined by the task at hand and the particular system in question.
+It is evident that the relationship between the condition and the QoI highly depends on the operator, which is defined by the task at hand and the particular system in question.

-In classic operator learning approaches Chen and Chen (1995b,a); Khoo et al. (2021); Zhu and Zabaras (2018); Long et al. (2018); Lu et al. (2021); Wang et al. (2021); Li et al. (2021a); Kovachki et al. (2023); Bhattacharya et al. (2021); Li et al. (2021b); Subramanian et al. (2023), a neural network is limited to approximate a specific operator, and thus need to be trained every time a new operator is encountered.
+In classic operator learning approaches (Bhattacharya et al., 2021; Chen & Chen, 1995a, 1995b; Khoo et al., 2021; Kovachki et al., 2023; Li, Kovachki, et al., 2021; Li, Zheng, et al., 2021; Long et al., 2018; Lu et al., 2021; Subramanian et al., 2023; Wang et al., 2021; Zhu & Zabaras, 2018), a neural network is limited to approximate a specific operator, and thus need to be trained every time a new operator is encountered.
 In contrast, in-context operator learning aims to train the model as an "operator learner" instead of an "operator approximator".
 In particular, the model is trained to learn the operator from the prompted condition-QoI pairs, referred to as "examples", and apply the learned operator to the question condition to predict the corresponding QoI.
 After training, the above learning process can be performed through one forward pass of the model, in the inference stage without weight update.
-This approach offers a "train-once-apply-multiple" paradigm and paves the way for large-scale foundation models Bommasani et al. (2021) for a broad array of scientific machine learning tasks.
+This approach offers a "train-once-apply-multiple" paradigm and paves the way for large-scale foundation models (Bommasani et al., 2021) for a broad array of scientific machine learning tasks.

-The study of ICON showcases the successful implementation of in-context operator learning, which relies solely on numerical function data.
-However, a crucial aspect of scientific machine learning is overlooked in this approach, namely, the human knowledge of the operator, which can span from vague natural language explanations to explicit differential equations.
-There's a strong case for incorporating such knowledge into the learning system alongside numerical data, as this could potentially enhance learning performance.
-If the human understanding of the operator is sufficiently detailed, the system might require fewer examples to learn the operator.
-Theoretically, it might even enable zero-shot learning, where the operator could be learned and utilized without the need for any examples.
+The study of ICON showcases the successful implementation of incontext operator learning, which relies solely on numerical function data.
+However, a crucial aspect of scientific machine learning is overlooked in this approach, namely, the human knowledge of the operator, which can span from vague natural language explanations to explicit https://doi.org/10.1016/j.neunet.2025.107455